David Jennings (cricketer)

 David William Jennings (4 June 1889 – 6 August 1918) was an English cricketer who played first-class cricket for Kent County Cricket Club in the years before the First World War.
-Primarily a batsman, Jennings played in the Kent sides which won the County Championship in 1909, 1910 and 1913.
+Primarily a batsman, Jennings played for Kent when they won the County Championship in 1909, 1910, and 1913.

 Jennings served in the Kent Fortress Royal Engineers in the First World War and died as a result of injuries received during his service in August 1918.

 Early life

 Jennings was born at Kentish Town, then part of Middlesex, in 1889.
 His parents were David and Isabella Jennings.
 By 1908 he was employed as the professional cricketer at The Mote in Maidstone when he was taken on to the staff at Kent.

 Cricket career

 Jennings made his first-class cricket debut for Kent in August 1909 in a County Championship match against Surrey at The Oval.
-This was his only appearance in the Kent Championship winning side of 1909 and it took until 1912 for him to make more than three appearances in a season for Kent, a County with a particularly strong batting lineup at the time.
+This was his only appearance in the Kent's 1909 team.

 In 1911 he led the Kent batting averages, was awarded his county cap and scored his first century in first-class cricket, although he only played in three matches.
 Seven appearances in 1912 saw him second in the county's averages and he scored another century against Hampshire.
-He played 11 matches for Kent in both 1913, as the side won the 1913 County Championship, and in 1914.
+He played 11 matches for Kent in both 1913, when they won the County Championship, and in 1914.
 He made his highest score, 106 not out, in 1914 against Essex at Tunbridge Wells.
 In total Jennings played 35 times for Kent and had a batting average of 24.18.
 He played his final match in August 1914 against Worcestershire at the St Lawrence Ground in Canterbury.

-It is generally considered that if Jennings had been playing in a weaker batting side or had been an amateur that he would have played more frequently.
-Kent won the County Championship three times during his time with the team and had a policy of picking at least three amateurs, generally batsmen, whenever possible.